alexcasalboni/unleash-edge-fork/docs/quickstart.md

     From a security standpoint, Unleash Edge lets you expose a single, SDK-compatible endpoint without opening your Unleash instance to the public, thus reducing the attack surface.
     At the same time, Unleash Edge provides an additional layer of resilience, so brief upstream hiccups don't disrupt feature delivery.

-    Optionally, you can set up multiple layers between your application and the Unleash instance (daisy chaining).
+    Optionally, you can set up multiple layers between your application and the Unleash instance (daisy-chaining).
 This lets you define the optimal configuration for caching and resilience, while adapting Unleash Edge to your architecture's topology.
   </TabItem>
   <TabItem value="offline" label="Offline mode">
     Unleash Edge can also run in offline mode, so it doesn't need a connection to an upstream Unleash instance.
 This can simplify local development or help in environments with limited connectivity.

-    Check out [this folder](https://github.com/Unleash/unleash-edge/tree/main/examples) to find sample features files for offline mode.
+    Check out [this folder](https://github.com/Unleash/unleash-edge/tree/main/examples) to find sample feature files for offline mode.
   </TabItem>
 </Tabs>